 Implementation Details.
 The implementation of our modelbased generator and learning-based evaluator are detailed in the appendix (Sec.
 VIII).
-Among the state-of-the-art methods, only LaneGCN [22] is open-source.
+As for the state-of-the-art methods to be compared, only LaneGCN [22] is open-source.
 We use its official implementation and Argoverse baselines [7] for additional tests about trajectory feasibility and imperfect tracking.